 Hewish is best known for his designing of Interplanetary Scintillation Array, also known as IPS or Pulsar Array.
 After he showed how interplanetary scintillation could be used to obtain high angular resolution he decided to build a giant phased-array antenna for a major sky survey; something very different from existing radio telescopes.
 In 1965, he obtained a grant of £20,000 and began working on it.
 The array was completed by 1967, and in the month of July, they began their sky survey.

 In 1974, Antony Hewish and Martin Ryle were jointly awarded the Nobel Prize in Physics "for their pioneering research in radio astrophysics: Ryle for his observations and inventions, in particular of the aperture synthesis technique, and Hewish for his decisive role in the discovery of pulsars".
 It was the first time that the prize was awarded for observational astronomy.

-In 1950, Hewish married Marjorie Elizabeth Catherine Richards.
-The couple has two children; a son and a daughter.
-Their son is a physicist, who has obtained his Ph.D. in neutron scattering in liquids and their daughter is a language teacher.
+In 1950, Antony Hewish married Marjorie Elizabeth Catherine Richards.
+The couple had two children; a son and a daughter.

 Hewish believed that science and religion are complementary.
 In the forward to 'Questions of Truth' complied by John Polkinghorne and Nicholas Beale, he declared that, “The ghostly presence of virtual particles defies rational common sense.”
 He then continued to add, “We should be prepared to accept that the deepest aspects of our existence go beyond our common-sense understanding."